nguyensjsu/fa22-202-fantastic-four/README.md

 In this particular application of the Strategy Pattern, instead of using an interface to represent the abstract strategy, we used a parent class that also doubles the default strategy class with which secondary fire is not active.

+Currently, only 2 different secondary attack types are implemented.
+Due to the use of the Strategy Pattern, more varieties of secondary attacks can be easily added in a modular way.

+##### Strategy Class Diagram
 [!Secondary Attack Strategies](images/SecondaryAttackStrategies.png)

 #### Healing and Shielding